 By looking at the furthest right of the cumulative schedule, we can see that each schedule becomes vertical after a particular age: for later cohorts, this tends to be around the age of 44, and for earlier cohorts, a slightly earlier age.
 This is the maximum cumulative fertility reached by each cohort, and we can see that this has shifted to the left (become lower) for the 1938 cohort compared with the 1935 cohort.
 Although the age-specific fertility schedules (on the left of the figure) look similar for both cohorts, the effect of the slight differences in terms of the position of the replacement fertility contour is thus sizeable.

-Figure 1a: Illustration of construction of cumulative cohort fertility contours
+Figure 1a: Illustration of construction of pseudo-cumulative cohort fertility contours